 Your home life is available to us, too.
 An empty-nesting mommy like you is ready to focus on yourself.
 You paid off the mortgage on the house, which erased a huge money pressure.
 Plus, you’re in great health.

 You’ve even detoxed from man dependency.
 The past 18 months of celibacy liberated you from Mommy’s mantra.
 Btw, I’m still shaking my head (SMH).
-How could she tell that “having a man is a prestige?”
+How could she tell you that “having a man is a prestige?”
 LOL.

 Girl, you only need me.
 I’m your other half, not some man.
 Together, we make one whole Betty.
 I complete you.